sofiabarragan/website/content/project/bayes_cap/index.md

 In the extended document, we used 4 evaluation metrics: absolute error metrics, residual distributions, expected-log predictive densities, and the Watanabe–Akaike information criterion (WAIC); to select between our hierarchical and simple models for this analysis.
 Our evaluations demonstrated that our hierarchical models for mean rental prices and non-citizen counts performed better than our non-hierarchical models with respect to these four metrics, while the reverse was true for eviction counts.
 As such, this blog post will only detail the construction document the results of two hierarchical models and one simple model.
 If you're interested in our full list of comparisons, please see the [extended document](https://freddybarragan.netlify.app/media/bayes/bayes_final.html#Model_Comparisons)!

-We list our hierarchical models and their predictors below:
+We list our statistical models and their predictors below:

-- Non-Citizen Count Hierarchical Model (4)
+- Non-Citizen Count Hierarchical Model (1)
   + Predictors: `transportation_desert_4cat`, `total_pop`, `gini_neighborhood`, `mean_income`, `mean_rent`, `unemployment_perc`, `black_perc`, `latinx_perc`, `asian_perc`
   + Grouping: `borough`

-- Average Rental Price Hierarchical Model (5)
+- Average Rental Price Hierarchical Model (2)
   + Predictors: `transportation_desert_4cat`, `gini_neighborhood`, `mean_income`, `black_perc`, `latinx_perc`, `asian_perc`, `bus_count`,`school_count`,`store_count`, `noncitizen_perc`
   + Grouping: `borough`